 10-digit numbers without + | not a phone | E.164 requires + prefix |

-tests/unit/privacy.test.ts — 30+ tests) verifies positive matches + adversarial negatives.
+tests/unit/privacy.test.ts verifies positive matches and adversarial negatives.

-Designed to handle a 2KB event payload in under 10ms on a modern laptop.
-The pattern set is small (~13 regexes), there’s no network or filesystem I/O, and the regexes are anchored with word boundaries to avoid catastrophic backtracking.Adding new patterns
+- Bounded — designed for a 2KB event payload in under 10ms on a modern laptop.
+Regexes are anchored with word boundaries to avoid catastrophic backtracking.

-See the privacy overview field-by-field table for details.
+See the privacy overview capture-level table.